klust/LUMI-BE-training-materials/docs/intro-202310xx/08_Binding.md

 ## Combining Slurm task binding with ROCR_VISIBLE_DEVICES

-Or: How to get an optmial mapping on the GPU nodes?
+Or: How to get an optimal mapping on the GPU nodes?

 ## Further material